Manikpur, Dum Dum

 Manikpur is a neighbourhood in Dum Dum of the North 24 Parganas district in the Indian state of West Bengal.
 It is a part of the area covered by Kolkata Metropolitan Development Authority (KMDA).

 Geography

 Post office

 Italgacha has a delivery sub post office, with PIN 700079 in the Kolkata North Division of Kolkata district in Calcutta region.

 Police station

 Dum Dum police station under Barrackpore Police Commissionerate has jurisdiction over Manikpur areas.

+Transport

+Bus

+Buses ply along Belghoria Expressway are: